 A native of Lexington, SC, Ms. Martin started playing the viola as a fifth grader in her school orchestra program.
 Prior to teaching in Charleston county, Ms. Martin taught eighteen years in Lexington District One.

 Her performances include those with local bands, Augusta Symphony, Long Bay Symphony, SC Philharmonic and various chamber groups around Charleston.

-Ms. Martin's orchestras receive superior ratings and awards at the SCMEA Orchestra Festival and other orchestra festivals in the Southeast region.
-Ms. Martin has been a guest conductor for the Lowcountry, Upstate and Midlands Region Orchestras.
-She has also been a guest artist and clinician for various arts programs including the Tri-District Arts Consortium in Columbia, Gateway program in Dorchester District Two, All-County Orchestras in Berkeley, Horry and Richland.
+Ms. Martin's orchestras receive superior ratings and awards at the SCMEA Concert Performance Assessment and other festivals in the Southeast region.
+Ms. Martin has been a guest conductor for the Lowcountry, Upstate and Midlands Region Orchestra.
+She has also been a guest artists and clinician for various arts programs around the state.

 Ms. Martin has served as Secretary, Treasurer and All-State Chair for the Orchestra Division of the South Carolina Music Educators Association.
-She was selected as the 2008 Teacher of the Year at Lexington Middle and named the 2013 SC Orchestra Teacher of the Year through the American String Teacher Association.
-Most recently, Ms. Martin was the guest clinician and conductor for the Lexington One District Orchestra in 2019.
-Ms. Martin lives in Mount Pleasant, SC and enjoys her bike, paddleboard, kayak and outdoor adventures with family and friends.
+She was selected as the 2008 Teacher of the Year at Lexington Middle School and named the 2013 SC Orchestra Teacher of the Year through the American String Teacher Association.
+Most recently, Ms. Martin was the guest conductor in 2019 for the Lexington One District Orchestra.